bgonzalezbustamante/academic-kickstart/Netlify/content/authors/ccisternas/_index.md

 \
 \
-PhD Researcher \
+Lecturer \
-Faculty of Humanities \
+Faculty of Social Sciences and Arts  \
-Leiden University, Netherlands
+Universidad Mayor, Chile